zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 The class-IL scenario also withholds the task ID; however, the model must now output the specific character identity (e.g., Character 1 through Character 6), rather than simply outputting Class 1 or Class 2.
 In the work, we focus on the class-IL.

-CL aims to mitigate CF. CF occurs when data is not learned simultaneously, but sequentially.
+CL aims to mitigate CF, which occurs when data is learned sequentially instead of simultaneously.
 For example, if Tasks 1 through 3 from Figure 1 are learned simultaneously, we expect the model to perform well on all three tasks.

 However, if we naively learn the three tasks sequentially, starting with Task 1 and ending with Task 3, CF often occurs because each of the three tasks have different minima.
-This occurs because the weights learned for Task 1 are overridden as the model updates its parameters to optimize for Task 2.
+This occurs because the weights learned for Task 1 are overridden as the model updates its parameters to optimise for Task 2.
 Similarly the parameters learned for Task 2 are overridden when we learn Task 3.
 If all tasks are presented simultaneously, there is a tug-of-war on the parameters, whereby the gradient from each task pulls the model toward a minimum that yields reasonable performance across all three tasks <d-cite key="raia_hadsell_embracing_2020"></d-cite>.

-In CL, the model is often not allowed to interact with the full data of previously seen tasks.
+Usually in CL, the model cannot access the data from previously seen tasks.
 One category of CL methods known as replay-based methods aims to tackle this by storing a subset of past examples shown during training.
 Typically, as the learner learns a task, examples from that task are stored in a replay buffer.
-The model then replays examples stored while learning new classes to prevent CF.
+The model then replays examples stored while learning new classes.

 The replay-based method we will focus on is the REMIND algorithm, as it has been shown to be more computationally efficient than other replay-based methods <d-cite key="harun_how_2023"></d-cite>.

 ###  REMIND Algorithm
-REMIND (**re**play using **m**emory **ind**exing) <d-cite key="vedaldi_remind_2020"></d-cite> is a replay-based method inspired by biological replay.
+REMIND (**re**play using **m**emory **ind**exing) <d-cite key="vedaldi_remind_2020"></d-cite> is inspired by biological replay.
-Instead of storing raw feature representations of the input in its replay buffer, it stores the compressed representation of these features.
-Storing the compressed representations allows REMIND to store more representations in its replay buffer compared to other replay-based methods <d-cite key="vedaldi_remind_2020"></d-cite>.
+Instead of storing raw feature representations of the input in its replay buffer, it stores the compressed representation.
+This allows REMIND to store more representations in its replay buffer compared to other replay-based methods <d-cite key="vedaldi_remind_2020"></d-cite>.
 <!-- To compress the features REMIND makes use of product quantisation (PQ) <d-cite key="jegou_product_2011"></d-cite>.
 It is a lossy compression method. -->

 #### Product Quantisation

 To compress the features REMIND makes use of product quantisation (PQ) <d-cite key="jegou_product_2011"></d-cite>.
 It is a lossy compression method.
-Product Quantisation (PQ) works by taking a vector of dimension $$D$$ and dividing it into $$m$$ sub-vectors. $$D$$ must be divisible by $$m$$, meaning each sub-vector will have a dimension of $$D/m$$.
+PQ works by taking a vector of dimension $$D$$ and dividing it into $$m$$ sub-vectors. $$D$$ must be divisible by $$m$$, meaning each sub-vector will have a dimension of $$D/m$$.

 Each sub-vector belongs to its own independent subspace, and we process these subspaces separately.
 We make use of the $k$-means algorithm to cluster the sub-vectors within each specific subspace.
 This means that if we select $$k$$ centroids, each independent subspace will calculate and store its own unique set of $$k$$ centroids.
-This collection of centroids for a subspace is often referred to as a codebook used for reconstruction.
+This collection of centroids for a subspace is often referred to as a codebook.

 During the encoding process, each sub-vector is assigned the ID of the closest centroid from its respective subspace.
 Therefore, the original vector of dimension $$D$$ is compressed into a vector of IDs with dimension $$m$$.
 This process of compressing the vector by assigning centroid IDs is known as encoding.

-As mentioned before the codebook is used for reconstruction.
-To reconstruct or to decode the vector, we look up the centroid ID in the compressed $$m$$-dimensional vector and replace that ID with the actual coordinates of the centroid from the corresponding subspace.
-By concatenating these parts, we obtain a reconstructed vector of dimension $$D$$.
-For more information on PQ, we recommend the blog written by Efimov <d-cite key="efimov_similarity_2023"></d-cite>.
+The codebook is then used for reconstruction.
+To decode the vector, we look up each centroid ID in the compressed vector and replace it with the corresponding centroid coordinates from that subspace.
+Concatenating these $$m$$ parts yields a reconstructed vector of dimension $$D$$.
+For more details on PQ see Efimov <d-cite key="efimov_similarity_2023"></d-cite>.

 #### REMIND's Training Procedure

 The REMIND algorithm works by freezing certain parts of the neural network during continual learning.
-We freeze the first few layers of the network, known as the frozen layers, and only update the later layers.
-The layers in which we allow updates are known as the plastic layers.
+We freeze the first few layers of the network, known as the frozen layers (or encoder), and only update the later layers, known as the plastic layers.
 Figure 2 illustrates the flow of the REMIND algorithm.
 In the figure, our frozen layers form a CNN encoder, and the plastic layers are the MLP layers of the neural network.

 The encoder takes in an image, $$x_i$$, and outputs a feature representation, $$z_i$$.
 The representation $$z_i$$ is then encoded using PQ.
 We then sample $$r$$ encoded examples from the replay buffer, including their respective labels.

-We then form a batch comprising the current encoded $$z_i$$ (and its respective label) and the sampled $$r$$ examples.
+We then form a batch comprising the current encoded $$z_i$$ (and its respective label) and the $$r$$ sampled examples.
 We decode this batch to form the decoded batch $$\mathcal{Z}$$ with $$r+1$$ samples.
-Subsequently, we take this decoded batch and its corresponding labels $$Y$$ to perform stochastic gradient descent (SGD) to update the multi-layer perceptron (MLP) layers.
+We use this decoded batch Z and the corresponding labels Y to update the MLP layers via SGD.

-Once we have updated the MLP layers, we store the encoded $$z_i$$ and its corresponding label in the replay buffer.
-If the replay buffer is full, we look at the class that has the most encoded samples and randomly remove a sample to make space for the current input.
-This process continues until we have learned all classes sequentially.
+After updating the MLP layers, we store the encoded $$z_i$$ and its label in the replay buffer.
+When the buffer is full, we randomly remove one sample from the most represented class to make space.
+This process continues until all classes are learned sequentially.

 During testing, we take the test set, $$\tilde{\mathcal{X}}$$, and pass it through the encoder to obtain the representation $$\tilde{\mathcal{Z}}$$.
-We then encode and decode the representation before passing it through the MLP to make our predictions.
+We then encode and decode the representation using PQ before passing it through the MLP to make our predictions.

 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/REMIND.png" class="img-fluid" %}
 <div class="caption">